jy-ko/spotless/README.md

 # Spotless Clone - manage your chores

-When was the last time you descaled the coffee machine? or deep-cleaned the air conditioning units?
+Motivation:

-Inspiration: I have found it quite challenging to keep track of the non-routine tasks that need to be done for the upkeep of the house.
-When was it last cleaned?
-When should be the next one?
+I have found it quite challenging to keep track of the routine/non-routine tasks that need to be done for the upkeep of the house, e.g. remembering to clean or service the airconditioning unit.
+There is an existing mobile app called Spotless that aims to achieve this objective, so I have decided to use the same name for the application.

+The questions I wanted to answer were:
+- When was the last time the task was done?
+- When should be the next one?
+- What are the pending tasks for today?

 The user can:
 - create, read, update, delete a Task